sucodelarangela/orange-notes/README.md

   ➜  Network: use --host to expose
 ```

-6. To use the app, open your favorite browser and go to the URL `http://localhost:5173/`
+6. To use the app, open your favorite browser and go to the URL `http://localhost:5173/`.
+You can log in the application using any e-mail address and password that respects the front end validations.

 <a href='#top'>🔼 Voltar ao topo</a>